Street Quilt Block. Re-used worn clothing, packaging and upholstery scraps.

 Locating as Ritual

 In my personal life, I have adopted 'self-location' practices as a strategy for wellness within myself and within my relationships.
-Such practices are being shared widely because the benefits are universal.
+Such practices are being shared widely in self-help circles because the benefits are universal.
 They can be as simple as allowing oneself a moment of stillness to be mindful of sensations, thoughts and emotions.
-Groups work better together if they begin with 'grounding'.
+In my experience, groups work better together if they begin with 'grounding'.
 This term refers to feeling physically supported by the furniture, floor or ground.
 It is a way of affirming one's position in any given moment.
 I usually include acknowledgement of the land, its history, and the Indigenous people who belong to that land.
 If such a practice is adopted regularly it can become ritual.
 There are many benefits of ritual.
 After practicing over time, the slightest suggestion of the ritual can trigger the physiological response that the ritual itself induces.
 With practice, the ritual serves to activate more and more efficiently its intended purpose.
 Cameron (2013) refers to the research of Ted Kaptchuk, on the mind/body connection and contributors to the placebo effect.
 Though Kaptchuk has not found evidence that personal beliefs translate to improved clinical outcomes, he has found ritual to have an effect.

 … the environmental cues of positive placebo benefit can be activated nonconsciously, totally outside the awareness of the patient… (T)he placebo effect is the culmination of the healing ritual—the offer, acceptance, and ingestion of a pill, even an inactive one.
 Participation in the medical and healing process probably influences the activity of neurotransmitters such as dopamine and serotonin.
 (Cameron, 2013, para.
 10)